theneilmodi/InstaScraper/README.md

 #Part 2 - insta-download.php

-Change the name variable, this is the folder name.
+Change the name variable, for a suitable folder name.
 Run the PHP script.
 There should now be a folder called pics in the same directory with your folder filled with images.

 #Problems